andreisucman/elagrade-frontend/outstatic/content/posts/the-best-online-essay-grader-for-english-teachers.md

 In addition ChatGPT being a versatile tool, requires some setup, fine tuning and quite a bit of manual work.

-To learn more about about grading papers with ChatGPT read How [ELA Teachers Can Use AI Essay Grading to Meet Educational Demands.](https://elagrade.com/blog/how-ela-teachers-can-embrace-ai-essay-grading)
+To learn more about about grading papers with ChatGPT read [How ELA Teachers Can Use AI Essay Grading to Meet Educational Demands](https://elagrade.com/blog/how-ela-teachers-can-embrace-ai-essay-grading)

 ## Which Online Essay Grader Is Best?